lola-tech/graphql-kimera/CONTRIBUTING.md

 We will review your pull request and either merge it, request changes to it, or close it with an explanation.
 We’ll do our best to provide updates and feedback throughout the process.

-Before submitting a pull request, if you’ve fixed a bug or added code that should be tested, add tests!
-Ensure the test suite passes (`npm test`).
+Test your code before submitting a pull request!
+If you’ve fixed a bug or added code for a new feature, ensure the test suite passes (`npm test`).

-> Tip: `npm test --watch TestName` is helpful in development -- if ran from `packages/graphql-kimera`.